 - Complete strength training using body resistance or equipment, such as exercise bands, dumbbells, or body weights

-- Incorporate stretching elements, including warm-ups and cool-downs
+- Incorporate stretching and mobility exercises, including warm-ups and cool-downs

-As a personal trainer, your boot camp training program will likely include many forms of plyometric and interval training, with little rest between exercises.
+As a personal trainer, your boot camp training program will likely include many forms of plyometric and interval training, with only short rest intervals between exercises.
 Typical exercises in a boot camp training program include:

 - Speed training (sprinting)